Samska/playwright-serverest/README.md

 # Playwright Serverest

-This is a sample project using Playwright for E2E (In Progress) and API testing in the application https://serverest.dev and https://front.serverest.dev.
+This is a sample project using Playwright for E2E and API testing in the application https://serverest.dev and https://front.serverest.dev.

 ## Pre-requisites